pytorch/PiPPy/examples/inference/README.md

 elif args.auto_split == "equal_size":
         split_policy = split_into_equal_size(number_of_workers)
 ```
-* make the concerete args
+* Make the concerete args, this would FX for tracing by giving it concerete inputs.

 ```
+t5_input_dict = {'input_ids': inp, 'decoder_input_ids': inp}
+input_names = t5_input_dict.keys()
 sig = inspect.signature(t5.forward)
 concrete_args = {p.name: p.default for p in sig.parameters.values() if p.name not in input_names}
 ```

 * Split the model into a pipline, `Pipe.from_tracing` uses `torch.fx` symbolic tracing to turn our model into a directed acyclic graph (DAG) representation.
 Then, it groups together the operations and parameters into _pipeline stages_.
 Stages are represented as `submod_N` submodules, where `N` is a natural number.
+Note:here we use HF FX_tracer for tracing.

 ```
 from PiPPY.IR import Pipe